 3. Court Hearing & Judgment

 Once the complaint is filed with the court, the eviction hearing will take place between 10 and 21 days later.
-While not a requirement, the defendant (tenant) can file a written answer with the court.
+While not a requirement, the defendant (tenant) can file a written answer with the justice court.

-If the tenant chooses not to appear at their eviction hearing, usually the judge rules default judgment in your favor.
+It's Texas law, that if the tenant chooses not to appear at their eviction hearing, usually the judge rules default judgment in your favor.
 You may then request the court for a writ of possession, which you must take to the sheriff for execution.

 You are discriminating against them.
 The Texas Fair Housing rules prohibit any form of discrimination on housing-related matters.
 The protected classes include religion, sex, color, race, familial status, national origin, and disability.